-Actually, in Auburn’s first (varsity) game played in Jordan-Hare (then Auburn Stadium), it wasn’t so much a case of bad officiating, as it was just the timekeeper (who was either a Georgia Tech or—no joke—Texas A&M grad) being an idiot or something.
+Actually, in Auburn’s first (varsity) game played in Jordan-Hare (then Auburn Stadium), it wasn’t so much a case of bad officiating as it was a case of the timekeeper (who was either a Georgia Tech or Texas A&M grad) just being an idiot or something.

-You’d think think the guy with the watch in his pocket would deem it’d be pretty incumbent upon him, when asked how much time was left in the game, to actually, you know, communicate how much time was left in the game, not with some ambiguous hand gestures, but with his mouth, with clarity, specificity.
+You’d think think that the guy with the watch in his pocket would deem it pretty incumbent upon himself, when asked how much time was left in the game, to actually, you know, communicate how much time was left in the game… and not with some ambiguous hand gestures, but with his mouth, with clarity, specificity.
 I mean, this was a game with serious implications for an entire football program’s self image, an entire people.
 The first game in your stadium?
 You’re supposed to win that (especially when you’re favored), not just not lose it.

-Surely he had to know that the lack of urgency in Auburn’s play calling as time wound down meant that the players and the coaching staff were obviously confused about how many hikes they had left.
-Yet he’s going to be all coy when asked about it?
+Surely he had to know that the lack of urgency in Auburn’s play calling as time wound down meant that the players and coaches were obviously confused about how many hikes they had left.
+Yet, he’s going to be all coy when asked about it?

 Dude had one job.
 He blew it.
 There’s no getting around it.

-I’m sure the Blame Ourselves Brigade was out in full force the next morning, attempting with their We Didn’t Deserve To Win Anyways to establish some sense of pain-numbing moral superiority over petty fans of other teams who would dare complain about a crap call at a critical point in the game, as if it were logically impossible to be both disappointed in your team’s performance and irate over an official’s incompetence.
+I’m sure the 1939 edition of the Blame Ourselves Brigade was out in full force the next morning, à la AU vs. TAMU 2014, attempting with their We Didn’t Deserve To Win Anywayzing to establish some sense of pain-numbing moral superiority over petty fans of other teams who would dare debase themselves with complaints about a crap call at a critical point in the game (as if it were logically impossible to be both disappointed in your team’s performance and irate over an official’s incompetence).

 “Except for the score,” the Columbus Daily Enquirer wrote, “it was all Auburn.”

-The Tigers had 324 total yards to the Gators’ 174, thanks in large part to Dynamite Dick McGowen, Auburn’s star halfback who rushed for more yards then Florida’s entire team (thanks in large part to playing literally every second of the game).
+The Tigers had 324 total yards to the Gators’ 174, thanks in large part to star halfback Dynamite Dick McGowen, who rushed for more yards than Florida’s entire team (thanks in large part to playing literally every second of the game).

 McGowen “was the work horse of a weakened Auburn team having to kick, run and pass,” the Birmingham News wrote.
 Sure, he missed an easy field goal early in the game and another one late, “but he intercepted Gator passes, returned Florida kicks, and did everything there had to be done except catch his own passes.
 His punts were sticking to the sidelines better than lime.”